 Habitat for Humanity Greater Toronto Area (Habitat GTA) is committed to protecting the privacy of the personal information of its employees, supporters, donors, volunteers, and other stakeholders.
 Habitat for Humanity GTA values the trust of those it deals with, and of the public, and recognizes that maintaining this trust requires that Habitat for Humanity GTA be transparent and accountable in how it treats the information that individuals choose to share with our organization.

-In its quest to create a world where everyone has a safe and decent place to live, Habitat for Humanity GTA mobilizes volunteers and community partners to help low-income families break the cycle of poverty through affordable homeownership.
+In its quest to create a world where everyone has a safe and decent place to live, Habitat for Humanity GTA mobilizes volunteers and community partners to help working, lower income families build strength, stability, and self-reliance through affordable homeownership.